rom1mouret/inplastic/README.md

 Full disclosure: Training and evaluating take a while.
 I haven't run the full cycle enough times to guarantee a confidence interval.

-To reproduce similar results, move [Fruit-360 dataset](https://www.kaggle.com/moltean/fruits) to the root of the repository.
+To reproduce similar results, move the [Fruit-360 dataset directory](https://www.kaggle.com/moltean/fruits) to the root of the repository.
 Here is what it looks like when I execute `find . -maxdepth 2 -type d -ls` in my working directory:

 ```bash